Renewables Are Now Cheaper Than Gas

 Emissions from fossil fuel use, including gas-fired power plants, must be cut dramatically to avoid the worst impacts of climate change.

-Gas has overtaken coal as the largest source of carbon pollution in the U.S. power sector and, due in large part to surging gas use, America is currently on track to have higher carbon emissions in 2050 than it did in 2020.
+Due in large part to surging gas use, America is currently on track to have higher carbon emissions in 2050 than it did in 2020.

 The Power Sector Transition Is Underway